Ethical clothing makers are seeking earth-friendly solutions to dyeing their fashions

-The ways in which clothes get dyed run the gamut from heavy-duty industrial processes using synthetic chemicals to more “crafty” artisanal approaches using natural dyestuffs.
+The ways in which clothes get dyed run the gamut from heavy-duty industrial processes using synthetic chemicals to more artisanal approaches that use natural dyestuffs.
 It’s easy to make the leap from that information to the assumption: Synthetic dyes bad, natural dyes good.
-Were it only that simple!
+If only it was that simple!
 As with so many environmental issues, the actual answer is both complex and nuanced.

 First, some numbers: In 2014 the World Bank estimated that up to 20 percent of industrial global water pollution comes from textile processing — its impact is only exceeded by agriculture and oil production.
+Some of the most polluted waterways on earth are the victims of the textile industry.
 With 72 toxic substances that reach water supplies, Southwest China’s Pearl River has turned a deep blue due to denim dyeing upriver.
-This despite despite a succession of environmental laws intended to improve matters.
+This despite a succession of environmental laws intended to improve matters.

 As just one example of the complexities involved, although traditionally, natural indigo was used to dye jeans, today synthetic indigos are mostly used.
 They, along with the chemical fixatives and agents used to produce various distressed denim finishes, result in a toxic stew downriver.